Does Romanian football have a racism problem? | DW | 10.12.2020

 The issue of racism and Romania was thrust into the spotlight on Tuesday when a Romanian match official allegedly made a racist remark.
-But was it racist and does Romanian football have a problem with racism?
+But was it racist and does the country have a problem with racism in football?

 Romanian football official Sebastian Coltescu stands accused of racism over a word he used while acting as the fourth official in Tuesday's Champions League match between Paris Saint Germain and Istanbul Basaksehir.